Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics: Atomic clock

 \subsubsection{State-of-the-Art Systems}

-In a conventional ion clock, a single ion is trapped in a Paul trap.
-A Paul trap is designed for trapping charged particles using an oscillating quadrupole electric field \cite{RevModPhys.62.531,ZPhys.156.1,PaulTrap}.
-Because the Paul trap has longer history than the magic-wavelength optical lattice, ion clocks as the frequency standard were developed ahead of optical lattice clocks, as shown in Fig. \ref{FigClockStability}.
-Although the 1-s stability for the ion clock is not as good as that of optical lattice clocks, their ability for long-term operation allows the ion clocks with smallest relative uncertainties to be comparable to that of optical lattice clocks.
+In a conventional ion clock, a single ion is trapped in a Paul trap, which uses an oscillating quadrupole electric field to confine charged particles\cite{PaulTrap,ZPhys.156.1,RevModPhys.62.531}.
+Since Paul traps have been in use for a longer time than magic-wavelength optical lattices, ion clocks were developed as the frequency standard before optical lattice clocks, as shown in Fig. \ref{FigClockStability}.
+Although the one-second stability of the ion clock is not as high as that of optical lattice clocks, their ability to operate over long periods allows their accuracy to be comparable to that of optical lattice clocks.

-The two ionic species with smallest uncertainties are Al$^+$ \cite{PhysRevLett.123.033201} and Yb$^+$ \cite{Metrologia.61.045001, PhysRevLett.116.063001}.
-Al$^+$ is alkaline-earth-like species, while Yb$^+$ has an alkali-atom-like electronic structure with an octupole transition where an electron in the $4f$ orbital is excited.
-Other ionic species with alkaline-earth like structure include Lu$^+$ \cite{SciAdv.9.eadg1971} and In$^+$ \cite{2402.16807}.
-Alkali-atom-like structure with E2 transitions are also investigated, such as Sr$^+$ \cite{PhysRevLett.131.083002,PhysRevLett.109.203002}, Ca$^+$ \cite{PhysRevApplied.17.034041}, Ba$^+$ \cite{PhysRevLett.124.193001}, and Ra$^+$ \cite{PhysRevLett.128.033202}.
-Details of some of these clocks are summarized in Table \ref{TableClockTransition}.
-For some ions, the wavelength of broad-linewidth transitions suitable for laser cooling is too short for easily available laser systems.
-In such cases, the laser cooling is performed through sympathetic cooling of another ion trapped in the same Paul trap.
-The preparation and the detection of the quantum state is also performed by the other ion through the Coulomb coupling of their motional states, which is called quantum logic spectroscopy \cite{Science.309.749}.
-For example, in an Al$^+$ clock, the Al$^+$ ion is sympathetically cooled with an Mg$^+$ ion, and quantum logic spectroscopy is performed through the Mg$^+$ ion.
+The ionic species with the smallest fractional uncertainties have traditionally been Al$^+$ \cite{PhysRevLett.123.033201} and Yb$^+$ \cite{PhysRevLett.116.063001}.
+Lu$^+$ \cite{SciAdv.9.eadg1971}, In$^+$ \cite{PhysRevLett.134.023201}, Ca$^+$\cite{2506.17423}, and Sr$^+$\cite{PhysRevAppl.24.044082} recently reached the fractional uncertainties of a similar level.
+Al$^+$, In$^+$, and Lu$^+$ have alkaline-earth-atom-like electronic structures, while Yb$^+$, Ca$^+$, and Sr$^+$ have alkali-atom-like structures.
+Yb$^+$ clocks make use of the E3 transition, where an electron in the $4f$ orbital is excited.
+Sr$^+$ and Ca$^+$ utilize E2 transitions.
+Other atoms with alkaline-atom-like structure such as Ba$^+$ \cite{PhysRevLett.124.193001} and Ra$^+$ \cite{PhysRevLett.128.033202} have also been investigated.
+Some of these clocks are summarized in Table \ref{TableClockTransition}.
+For certain ions, the broad-linewidth transitions suitable for laser cooling have wavelengths too short for readily available laser systems.
+In such cases, laser cooling is achieved through sympathetic cooling by trapping another ion in the same Paul trap.
+The preparation and the detection of the quantum state are also carried out using this second ion through the Coulomb coupling of their motional states, which is known as quantum logic spectroscopy \cite{Science.309.749}.
+For example, in an Al$^+$ clock, the Al$^+$ ion is sympathetically cooled by a Mg$^+$ ion, and quantum logic spectroscopy is performed via the Mg$^+$ ion \cite{PhysRevLett.123.033201}.